 Identify the purpose of the decision

 Seems pretty obvious that the first step in solving a process is identifying the problem to be solved.
 This is not always true for those of us in the design professions.
 We can readily identify the goal in mind but the problem?
 That’s going to take some effort, priorities will need to be set (both the designers AND the clients) balance needs to be struck … either way, you need to work towards identifying the problem.
 Sometimes the first challenge is to determine if there is a problem to be solved and IF that problem should be solved.

 What elements will have an impact on the decision?
 Contributing factors – both real and perceived – have to be identified.
 Understanding all the moving parts, setting priorities, considering timing, budget, skill level to execute … Since I view part of my job as a designer as an educator of the process, I endeavor to collect as much data as possible so I can present as many viable options as possible.

 Determine guidelines and principles to judge your options and alternatives

 This is where experience comes in handy for the designer.
-The standards and principles you use to evaluate the options is more times than not a result of what has worked out in the past.
-Designers are constantly experimenting with new ideas and concepts so understanding the things that are important to you will help you follow the same line of thinking from one problem to the next, something that will allow you to duplicate your successes without duplicating your solutions.
+The standards and principles you use to evaluate the options are more times than not a result of what has worked out in the past.
+Designers are constantly experimenting with new ideas and concepts to understanding the things that are important to you will help you follow the same line of thinking from one problem to the next, something that will allow you to duplicate your successes without duplicating your solutions.

 Charrette and Identify Alternate Choices